unproductive-labs/isekai-world-state/players/3260549d/character.md

 - **PERFORMED RESURRECTION** - brought back a spectral mage using cosmic energy
 - Asked the spectral mage (Lyralei) for her name
 - **REVEALED AMNESIA** - confessed to not knowing their own identity
+- Asked Lyralei to give them a name
+- **RECEIVED NAME** - christened 'Stellaris, the Star-Walker' by the ancient mage